This is the final post on applying the Sermon on the Mount to marriage – and this is the difficult one!

 “But if anyone slaps you on the right cheek, turn to him the other also.
 And if anyone would sue you and take your tunic, let him have your cloak as well.
 And if anyone forces you to go one mile, go with him two miles.
 Give to the one who begs from you, and do not refuse the one who would borrow from you.“

-We know that Jesus was talking here about those who meant evil to the listener, but the ideas behind this should be applied to all, and most especially to our spouse!
+We know Jesus was talking here about those who meant evil to the listener, but the ideas behind this should be applied to all, and most especially to our spouse!
 If we are to “love our enemy” how much more should be loving the women we married?

 I don’t think the first bit says we should stand around and be abused physically.
 The Greek seems to indicate a slap, not a right cross.
 The point is not to jump to match any assault, and I would extend that to verbal assaults such as insults or groundless accusations.
 You may or may not need to deal with these things, but learn to respond rather than react.

 The part about the tunic and cloak is a call to give more than you are required to give.
 This means giving your wife more than she expects, more than she has the right to expect, and even more than she “demands”.
-I realise this sounds like it could set a dangerous precedent, but Jesus did not seem to be worried about that.
+I realise this sounds like it could set a dangerous precedent, but Jesus didn’t seem to be worried about that.

 The extra mile is similar.
 The Roman law of impressment allowed any Roman solider to conscript a Jewish native to carry his pack for one mile.
 (At 1.47 km, a Roman mile was slightly less than a modern mile.)
 The pack could weigh 100 pounds (45 kg) or more, so just the first mile was a big deal.
-Clearly, Jesus is not asking us to do just small extras; He was suggesting we do things that inconvenience us a good deal!
+Clearly, Jesus isn’t asking us to do just small extras; He was suggesting we do things that inconvenience us a good deal!

 Great tweet of the week: